Simulation context and state variable saving#

 Running multiple simulations#

-At the moment we recommend redefining both a model and a simulation object when running multiple simulation.
-Running multiple simulations with the same model and simulation wrapper, using Simulation.reset_sim_full() has not been extensively tested yet, and some unwanted behavior may remain.
+At the moment we recommend redefining both a model and a simulation object when running multiple simulations.

 Reading the outputs and saving files#